Pandanus montanus

-Pandanus montanus ("Baquois redresse") is a species of monocots in the genus Pandanus, endemic to Réunion in wet forest and swamp at an elevation of 400–1700 meters.
+Pandanus montanus is a species of monocots in the genus Pandanus, that is found in wet forest at an elevation of 400–1700 meters.

 Description

 It is a small, slender tree of 3–5 m in height.
 Its fruit-head is initially held up erectly, but droops down and becomes dark red when ripe.
 Each fruit head is packed with red, dome-shaped drupes.